 16. INJURIES & DAMAGES

-Any injury to a participant, or damage caused by a participant, must be reported to the Field Marshall so that an accident report form can be completed and reported to the Tournament Director or Safety Director.
+Any injury to a participant, or damage caused by a participant, must be reported to the Field Marshal so that an accident report form can be completed and reported to the Tournament Director or Safety Director.

 17. TOURNAMENT CANCELLATION & REFUND POLICY